misicnenad/cairo-book/src/ch16-06-01-deploying-and-interacting-with-a-voting-contract.md

 starkli call 0x05ea3a690be71c7fcd83945517f82e8861a97d42fca8ec9a2c46831d11f33349 is_voter_registered 0x44444444444444444 --rpc http://0.0.0.0:5050
 ```

-With an unregistered account address, the terminal output is 0 (i.e., false), confirming that the account is not eligible to vote.
+With an unregistered account address, the terminal output is 0 (i.e. false), confirming that the account is not eligible to vote.

 ### Casting a Vote